Amy Schumer Netflix ‘The Leather Special’ Funny Moments And Serious Messages

 The comedian has never been shy about her body and has always lashed out at media who has attempted to body shame her.

 “They photographed me once and this was the headline: ‘Schumer buys pastry so she can work out.’
 Kinda mean, right?
 No, they hit the nail right on the f—ing head.
-That’s what I do to workout.
+That’s what I do to workout.”

 Throughout the harsh criticism that Amy Schumer has faced throughout her career, she has managed to make some of the worst situations some of her best jokes.